hgreenhut/Big-Data-Machine-Learning-Henry-Greenhut/docs/Homework1.md

 plot() | plots data on graph
 which(x == y) | which of x is equal to y
 set.seed(any #) | allows for reproducibility of random numbers

+# I hope to learn:
+During this course, I hope to learn the basics of R. I also hope to learn the differences between AI, machine learning, deep learning, and neural networks and their capabilities & possibilies.
+I wish to leave this course with a greater understanding of the practical applications of data, and have the tools to manipulate it to solve real-world problems.